SoftwareTrinkets/software-trinkets-website/content/posts/2D-Game/index.md

     </body>
     </html>

 I'm so happy with this, look at it!
 It's beautiful.
-I've also the option to press the spacebar to reset the wedge position, since I ended up losing it off the canvas a few times.
+I've also added the option to press the spacebar to reset the wedge position, since I ended up losing it off the canvas a few times.

 ## Gravity